• Instagram

 You can often buy cattle and chicken bones for almost nothing at your butcher shop.
 Some places even end up throwing them away.
 So go ahead, just ask, and rescue all that deliciousness!

-Make this on the stovetop
+Make Chicken Stock on the stovetop

 Add all your chicken bones and vegetable ingredients to a stock pot.
 Make sure the pot can hold at least 6 quarts, preferably 8.